RuanCosta-Jitterbit/webappsnap/README.md

     Because apps are built to different standards, the program outputs a lot of messages to show what is happening and what is being snapped.

     If the logs show a timeout when trying to locate a selector that doesn't exist, you should load the app in a browser, navigate to the page in question and activate your browser's development tools.
-These contain an option to select an element to find its selector and compare it with that defined in the `pages` section of the `config.json` file.
+These contain an option to select an element to find its selector and compare it with that defined in the `pages` section of the configuration file.
 Where possible, use keyboard shortcuts to interact with the UI rather than hunting for selectors (use `press` instead of `click`).
 Ask developers to allocate static names to frequently used elements.

 -   **Multiple runs**

     By default, image filenames don't include a sequence number prefix.
-When debugging or testing, set `settings.debug=true` in your `config.json`.
+When debugging or testing, set `settings.debug=true` in your configuration file.
 This will create images numbered by their order in the `pages` node.

 -   **Commenting out pages**